 As long as the pterygium remains away from your cornea, and you have no intense symptoms like pain or consistent itchy irritation (feeling like something is stuck in your eye), your optometrist or ophthalmologist is unlikely to recommend surgical removal.
 Until your eye doctor orders the surgery, it is considered an elective surgery, so your vision insurance is unlikely to cover the treatment.

 The average reported cost, as of 2019, for pterygium surgery and associated treatment is $3,825.
-The price can range from more than $2,600 to $5,000, depending on the severity of your condition, the average cost of living in your city, and the surgeon’s skill level.
+Pterygium surgery cost can range from more than $2,600 to $5,000, depending on the severity of your condition, the average cost of living in your city, and the surgeon’s skill level.
 The cost can also depend on the type of pterygium surgery you undergo.

 Pterygium Surgery Options